Seven Complications of Hypertension

 Heart attacks are one of the worst diseases associated with uncontrolled high blood pressure.

 Of course, this condition can be deadly.
-Heart attacks occur because the arteries harden and narrow.
+Heart attacks occur because the arteries become hard and narrow.
 This affects your blood flow.

-Strokes can happen when blood flow is restricted on one of the blood vessels that gives blood to your brain.
+Strokes can happen when blood flow is restricted on one of the blood vessels that transports blood to your brain.

 Blood pressure directly affects blood flow to this vital organ.
 Because of this, those with hypertension have a higher chance of suffering from this disease.